samecutler/samecutler.github.io/content/publication/dash/index.md

 doi: 10.3847/1538-4357/ac341c

 abstract: We present the H_160 morphological catalogs for the COSMOS-DASH survey, the largest area near-IR survey using HST-WFC3 to date.
-Utilizing the “Drift And SHift” observing technique for HST-WFC3 imaging, the COSMOS-DASH survey imaged approximately 0.5 deg^2 of the UltraVISTA deep stripes (0.7 deg^2, when combined with archival data).
+Utilizing the ``Drift And SHift'' observing technique for HST-WFC3 imaging, the COSMOS-DASH survey imaged approximately 0.5 deg^2 of the UltraVISTA deep stripes (0.7 deg^2, when combined with archival data).
 Global structural parameters are measured for 51,586 galaxies within COSMOS-DASH using GALFIT (excluding the CANDELS area) with detection using a deep multi-band HST image.
-We recover consistent results with those from the deeper 3D-HST morphological catalogs, finding that, in general, sizes and Sérsic indices of typical galaxies are accurate to limiting magnitudes of H_160 < 23 and H_160 < 22 ABmag, respectively.
+We recover consistent results with those from the deeper 3D-HST morphological catalogs, finding that, in general, sizes and Sérsic indices of typical galaxies are accurate to limiting magnitudes of H_160 < 23 and H_160
-  In size-mass parameter space, galaxies in COSMOS-DASH demonstrate robust morphological measurements out to z åisebox-0.5ex  2 and down to (M_⋆/M_ødot )∼ 9 .
-With the advantage of the larger area of COSMOS-DASH, we measure a flattening of the quiescent size-mass relation below (M_⋆/M_ødot )∼ 10.5 that persists out to z ı̊sebox-0.5ex  2.
+  < 22 ABmag, respectively.
+In size-mass parameter space, galaxies in COSMOS-DASH
+  demonstrate robust morphological measurements out to z ~ 2 and down to log(M_⋆/M_⊙ )∼ 9 .
+With the advantage of the larger area of COSMOS-DASH, we measure a flattening of the quiescent size-mass relation below log(M_⋆/M_⊙ )∼ 10.5 that persists out to z ~ 2.
 We show that environment is not the primary driver of this flattening, at least out to z = 1.2, whereas internal physical processes may instead govern the structural evolution.

 # Summary.
 An optional shortened abstract.
 summary: ''